History of the Ho Chi Minh City Metro: Line 1

 On 10 April 2007, the city government approved the US$1.1 billion Line 1.
-It will run for 19.7 km from Bến Thành station, underground for 2.6 km past the Opera House, Ba Son Shipyard, and then cross the Saigon River on an elevated track, passing through District 2 on the way to Suối Tiên Park and the terminus in Long Bình in District 9.
+It will run for 19.7 km from Ben Thanh station, underground for 2.6 km past the Opera House, Ba Son Shipyard, and then cross the Saigon River on an elevated track, passing through District 2 on the way to Suối Tiên Park and the terminus in Long Bình in District 9.
 In total, Line 1 will include 14 stations, with three of these being underground.

 Work to build a US$28 million depot in Long Binh for Line 1 began on 21 February 2008.
 Construction of the elevated section, east of the Saigon River, started in August 2012.
 The contract for the 3-station underground segment was to follow shortly after.
 The Japan Bank for International Cooperation will provide US$904.7 million to meet 83% of the cost, and the city government US$186.6 million.

 Completion of Line 1 was originally planned for early 2018, but is now planned for 2024.
 Planners expect the route to serve more than 160,000 passengers daily upon launch, increasing to 635,000 by 2030 and 800,000 by 2040.
 All stations along the route are expected to accommodate the disabled, with automatic ticket vending machines, telephone booths, restrooms, subway doors and information bulletins accessible to the handicapped and visually impaired.